drivingmenuts/FrinkWrap/README.md

 # FrinkWrap
-A wrapper around the excellent Drink Java application
+A wrapper around the excellent Frink Java application